rbehal/test_gumstack_repo/README.md

 ## Authentication

-This server uses user-provided credentials.
-In local development, set `ENVIRONMENT=local` and `LOCAL_API_KEY` in your `.env` file.
+This server uses a developer-provided API key.
+Set `API_KEY` in your `.env` file.

-When deployed to Gumstack, users will enter their api_key in the Gumstack UI.
+Users don't need to provide any credentials - the API key is managed by the server.

 ## Tools